 Starbucks Worker Dispute

 The strike comes after an authorization for Starbucks Workers United members to strike on November 13, 2025.
 Also known as Red Cup Day, this is always a very big day for Starbucks, and the strike on Thursday undoubtedly aims to disrupt the day and garner attention.
+Previous strikes have led to less than 1% of Starbucks locations being impacted.
 It appears that the workers from the Downtown Disney District Starbucks are the only workers who have decided to start the strike early.

 Since unionizing, the Downtown Disney District Starbucks has seen occasional disruptions to its operations as workers have spoken out on the floor in protest on multiple occasions.
 This has not led to the complete closure that is currently being seen.